Anxiety disorder: Stigma

-There are two prevalent types of stigmas that surround anxiety disorders: Public and Self-Stigma.
-Public stigma in this context is the reaction that the general population has to people with an anxiety disorder.
-Self-Stigma is described as the prejudice which people with mental illness turn against themselves.
+Prejudice that some people with mental illness turn against themselves is called self-stigma.

-There is no explicit evidence that announces the exact cause of stigma towards anxiety, however there are three highlighted perspectives.
-The macro, intermediate, and micro levels.
-The macro level marks society as whole with the influence from mass media.
-The intermediate level includes health care professionals and their perspective.
-The micro level details the individuals contributions to the process through self-stigmatization.
+There is no explicit evidence for the exact cause of stigma towards anxiety.
+Stigma can be divided by social scale, into the macro, intermediate, and micro levels.
+The macro-level marks society as a whole with the influence of mass media.
+The intermediate level includes healthcare professionals and their perspectives.
+The micro-level details the individual's contributions to the process through self-stigmatization.

+It has become very prevalent that many college students undergo some sort of mental disorder in their early adulthood.
+Anxiety has become one of the main ones that has grown in prevalence over time.
+This is due to many issues such as different social pressures, school, career worries, etc. This has not only affected a lot of the youth in today's world but their overall quality of life.
+However, it is important to bring this issue to light since there is such a negative stigma when it comes to mental health; but rather than ignoring it and letting the issue grow exponentially larger, it is important to recognize ways that it can be lessened for future generations.

-Stigma can be described in three conceptual ways: cognitive, emotional, and behavioural.
+Stigma can be described in three conceptual ways: cognitive, emotional, and behavioral.
 This allows for differentiation between stereotypes, prejudice, and discrimination.

 Treatment

-Treatment options include lifestyle changes, therapy, and medications.
-There is no clear evidence as to whether therapy or medication is most effective; the specific medication decision can be made by a doctor and patient with consideration to the patient's specific circumstances and symptoms.
-If while on treatment with a chosen medication, the person's anxiety does not improve, another medication may be offered.
-Specific treatments will vary by subtype of anxiety disorder, a person's other medical conditions, and medications.
+Treatment options include psychotherapy, medications and lifestyle changes.
+There is no clear evidence as to whether psychotherapy or medication is more effective; the specific medication decision can be made by a doctor and patient with consideration for the patient's specific circumstances and symptoms.
+If, while on treatment with a chosen medication, the person's anxiety does not improve, another medication may be offered.
+Specific treatments will vary by sub-type of anxiety disorder, a person's other medical conditions, and medications.